geckos-survey/gist-documentation/docs/usage/masterconfig.md

   LIBRARY : 'MILES/' # options are 'MILES/', 'miles_ssp_ch/', 'IndoUS', and 'Walcher/' NORM_TEMP : 'LIGHT' # Normalise the spectral template library to obtain light- or mass-weighted results [LIGHT / MASS] DOCLEAN : True # Keyword to turn on/off the sigma clipping.
 Set to 'False' for testing.
+  OPT_TEMP : 'default' # Keyword to select Optimal Template method.
+Options are 'default', 'galaxy_single', 'galaxy_set'
+  DUST_CORR : True # True/False, fixes the dust in the final pPXF fit
+  NOISE : 'variance' # Keyword to set noise to be used in pPXF run.
+Option 'constant' and 'variance' PLOT : False # produce extra output plots
+  DEBUG_BIN : False # Optional Keyword - array of bins [1,2,3] - only works when parallel = False.

 # Emission line fitting module
 GAS :
-  METHOD : 'ppxf' # options are 'ppxf', 'gandalf' or 'MAGPI_gandalf' Name of the routine in emissionLines/ (without .py)
+  METHOD : 'ppxf' # Name of the routine in emissionLines/ (without .py) Options are 'ppxf', or 'gandalf'
-  #to perform the tasks.
-Set 'False' to turn off module.
+  #Set to 'False' to turn off module.
-  SPEC_MASK : 'specMask_GAS'
+  SPEC_MASK : 'specMask_GAS' # File to define wavelength ranges to be masked during the stellar kinematics fit.
+The specified path is relative to the configDir path in defaultDir.
   LEVEL : 'BIN' # Set 'BIN' to perform the analysis bin-by-bin, 'SPAXEL' for a spaxel-by-spaxel analysis, and 'BOTH'
   # to perform a spaxel-by-spaxel analysis that is informed by a previous bin-by-bin analysis.
   LMIN : 4750 # Rest-frame wavelength range used for the emission-line analysis [in Angst.]
   LMAX : 7100
   ERRORS : 0 # Derive errors on the emission-line analysis (0 No / 1 Yes).
 Note: Due to limitations in pyGandALF,
   # this is currently not possible.
 We expect a new pyGandALF version to be published soon.
-  REDDENING : False # Include the effect of reddening by dust in the pyGandALF fit.
+  DUST_CORR : False # Include the effect of reddening by dust in the pyGandALF fit.
 Put in the form 0.1,0.1 without
   # any spaces.
 If you intend to use multiplicative polynomials instead, set REDDENING to 'False' and add a
   # MDEG keyword in the GAS section to set the polynomial order.
 Additive polynomials cannot be used with pyGandALF.
   MDEG : 8 # Degree of the multiplicative Legendre polynomial.
 Set '0' to not include any multiplicative polynomials.